Rental Reference Letters (Landlord, Tenant) – Free Templates

 Date

-The date the letter was written should be specified completely.
+The date it was written should be specified completely.
 It should be in the format of day, month, and year.

 Name and address of the recipient